fido-device-onboard/client-sdk-fidoiot/docs/tpm.md

 ## 8. Troubleshooting Details

-- TPM Authorization Failure while Running tpm2-tools Command.<br />
+- TPM* Authorization Failure while Running tpm2-tools Command.<br />
-  Clear TPM from the BIOS.
-To run the TPM enabled FDO Client SDK implementation, the TPM on the device should not be owned.
+  Clear TPM* from the BIOS.
+To run the TPM* enabled FDO Client SDK implementation, the TPM* on the device should not be owned.
-  To reset the TPM, go to your device BIOS and clear the TPM.
+  To reset the TPM*, go to your device BIOS and clear the TPM*.
 To find the location of the option in the BIOS of your device, refer to your device manual.

-- Clear the Used Persistent Index in TPM.<br />
+- Clear the Used Persistent Index in TPM*.<br />
-  Use the tpm2_evictcontrol command to delete the content or clear TPM from the BIOS.
-To run the TPM-based FDO implementation, the TPM on the device should not be owned.
-To reset the TPM, go to your device BIOS and clear the TPM.
+  Use the tpm2_evictcontrol command to delete the content or clear TPM* from the BIOS.
+To run the TPM* based FDO implementation, the TPM* on the device should not be owned.
+To reset the TPM*, go to your device BIOS and clear the TPM*.
   To find the location of the option in the BIOS of your device, refer to your device manual.

   Assuming that the index is 0x81000001, run the following command to delete the keys.